 Active journeys to school - walking, cycling, wheeling or scooting - will naturally still count as a journey in the challenge.
 Remember to ask pupils if their parents travelled actively too as supporter journeys also count.

 We will provide daily suggestions for physical activities at home with options that work indoors as well as outdoors (gardens, playing fields).
-If parents and guardians want to join in the fun, their participation can be counted as a journey too.
+If a child’s parent or guardian wants to join in the fun, their participation can be counted in the challenge too.

 Pupils learning remotely can also participate with a parent or guardian.
 Active journeys from home, as long as they can be safely supervised by a parent or guardian and are within local coronavirus rules, count as one journey in the challenge.
 Local journeys such as walking or wheeling around the block, cycling to the local playing field or scooting a route past their friends’ houses would all count.
-We will also provide ideas to link these activities to the Big Pedal learning themes.
+See our Get active page for ideas to link these active journeys to the Big Pedal learning themes.
 Remember to count the parent and guardian trips for these journeys too.
 Make sure you follow local coronavirus guidance and maintain social distancing.
 This means you staying two metres apart from anyone not in your household or support bubble.

 Resources have been designed with remote learning in mind.
 Whilst we aim to provide digital resources, we will also ensure options are provided for pupils without access to a computer.